An Evening with Silk Sonic at Park MGM: Concert synopsis

+Dolby Live, pictured in 2019.
+The venue was known as the Park Theater until 2021.

-The concert, which had a runtime of 90 to 120 minutes, was used to perform the entire An Evening With Silk Sonic album.
-It opened with fog coming out "from under a red velvet curtain".
-The "venue went dark", which meant the start of the show.
-A disco ball hovered over the seats, while two screens on "opposite sides of the stage" showed images of the duo drinking "cocktails in a tropical setting with flowery button-up shirts".
-The curtain lifted, and "sunset orange beams" filled the stage and displayed "giant multicolored stars", "streaks of rainbows", and a neon "shell-style background".
-At this point, Mars and .Paak had a "bongo and drum face-off".
-Then, "piano keys fluttered" as fans lifted from their seats, starting to dance.
-The duo wore velvet jackets and .Paak a "mushroom-cut wig"; he also wore a "cream-colored silk blouse", while the band wore "shiny, silk shirts and bellbottoms".
-The band was responsible for instrumental interludes, and the horn section was also part of the choreographed dances.
+The concert, which had a runtime of 90 to 120 minutes, was used to perform the entire An Evening with Silk Sonic album.
+It opened with fog emerging from beneath a red velvet curtain, while the venue darkened to signal the start of the show.
+A disco ball hovered over the audience, and two screens on opposite sides of the stage displayed images of the duo in a tropical setting wearing floral button-up shirts.
+As the curtain lifted, the stage was illuminated by sunset-orange lighting and visuals of multicoloured stars, rainbow streaks, and a neon shell-themed backdrop.
+At this point, Mars and .Paak performed a bongo and drum face-off, followed by a transition in which a piano was played and the audience began dancing.
+The backing band appeared in coordinated silk outfits, while Mars and .Paak wore velvet jackets; .Paak also wore a mushroom-style wig and cream silk blouse.
+The band performed instrumental interludes, with the horn section integrated into choreographed movement.

-A giant screen came down from the roof "with an animated spaceship", while Bootsy Collins's "Silk Sonic Intro" played, followed by Mars playing a "teal guitar" and then screaming, "Let’s go!".
-Paak continued, "You didn’t even let us work out the kinks yet."
-The first song was "777", which was "followed by a seamless transition" to "Skate".
-The duo danced with two backup singers to the latter song, and then they thanked the audience for coming to the show.
-Due to their no-phone policy during the concert, Silk Sonic teased fans, saying, "What happens in Las Vegas should stay in Las Vegas—that's why!" singing an R&B uptempo melody, "We took your phone away!".
-It fitted Silk Sonic's sound and .Paak joked, "Some of them look mad."
-His unscripted and mid-set observations "kept the crowd engaged and entertained".
+A giant screen descended from the roof displaying an animated spaceship while Bootsy Collins's "Silk Sonic Intro" played.
+Mars then appeared playing a teal guitar before shouting, "Let's go!", to which .Paak responded, "You didn't even let us work out the kinks yet."
+The show opened with "777", which transitioned seamlessly into "Skate".
+During the latter, the duo danced alongside two backup singers before thanking the audience for attending.
+In reference to the concert's no-phone policy, Silk Sonic jokingly told the audience, "What happens in Las Vegas should stay in Las Vegas", before singing "We took your phone away!" in an uptempo R&B melody.
+The segment reflected the duo's playful stage banter, with .Paak adding, "Some of them look mad."
+According to Mya Abraham for Vibe, his unscripted remarks throughout the performance keept the audience engaged.